mario-s/witch/README.md

 side scroller
 ---

-This is a project to learn Rust be developing a very simple game.
+This is a project to learn Rust by developing a very simple game.
 So far I achieved:

 * loading images
 * continue parallax side scrolling of the background
+* key board control: p for start/stop, arrow buttons for directions